valters/s3-decrypt-test/README.md

 # s3-decrypt-test
 AWS SDK v2 S3 retrieve test with decryption.
+The bug was fixed in v2.3.2, with PR https://github.com/aws/aws-sdk-java-v2/pull/991

 To run, you will need to go into AWS KMS and note down an encryption key.
 Then edit upload.sh script, to specify a bucket, and your key id.